 How do you react to the term "awakening"?
 Or enlightenment?
-If one is distant from Buddhism, or distant from spirituality at large, the concept may come across as weird, arrogant, self-deluded etc. Indeed that is still my spontaneous reaction.
+If one is distant from Buddhism or spirituality at large, the concept may come across as weird, arrogant, self-deluded, etc. Indeed that is still my spontaneous reaction.
 So I defined it here in a more scientific approach.

 I added a link to a strikingly similar experience in the same Daniel P Brown Level 1 retreat by Charlie Morey, a lucid dreaming teacher.